• Home

 • Gold Plated on Brass/Silver Jewelry

-Gold-plated jewelry is made by covering a base metal (brass or silver) with a thin layer of gold (0.05% pure gold or less).
-It requires plating a small quantity of gold on the base metal, making the jewelry quite affordable.
-However, the thin gold layer tends to wear off quickly due to constant use and exposure to sunlight or chemicals, which impacts the jewelry’s luster and shine.
+Standard gold plating on brass jewelry gives a thin layer of gold on the jewelry.
+The thickness ranges from 0.03 to 0.5 microns.
+However, the thin gold layer tends to wear off quickly (color retention from 6 to 12 months) due to constant use and exposure to sunlight or chemicals, which impacts the jewelry’s luster and shine.

 • Gold Vermeil Jewelry